allegroai/clearml-docs/docs/integrations/yolov5.md

 ![Cloning, editing, enqueuing gif](../img/gif/integrations_yolov5.gif)

-Use ClearML’s web interface to edit task details, like configuration parameters or input models, then execute the task with the new details on a remote machine:
+Use ClearML’s web interface to edit task details, like configuration parameters or input models, then execute the task with the new configuration on a remote machine:
 * Clone the experiment
 * Edit the hyperparameters and/or other details
 * Enqueue the task